KairuMaina/Phase-4-Code-Challenge--Building-API/README.md

-Sure!
-Here's a template for your **README.md** that covers the setup, usage, and other relevant details for your project.

----

 # Superheroes API

-This project provides a simple API for managing superheroes, their powers, and their relationships.
-The API allows you to:
+Welcome to the Superheroes API!
+This project is designed to manage superheroes, their powers, and the relationships between them.
+With this API, you can:

-- Retrieve a list of heroes and their associated powers.
+- View a list of superheroes and their associated powers.
-- Retrieve specific heroes or powers by their IDs.
+- Access specific superheroes or powers by their IDs.
-- Update the description of powers.
+- Update power descriptions.
-- Add hero-power associations.
+- Add new hero-power associations.

 ## Table of Contents